Life skills: Core skills

+Other examples

-Life skills curricula designed for K-12 often emphasize communications and practical skills needed for successful independent living as well as for developmental-disabilities/special-education students with an Individualized Education Program (IEP).
+Life skills school curricula designed for K–12 often emphasize communications and practical skills needed for successful independent living as well as for developmental-disabilities/special-education students with an Individualized Education Program (IEP).

-There are various courses being run based on WHO's list supported by UNFPA.
-In Madhya Pradesh, India, the programme is being run with Government to teach these through Government Schools.
+Life skills can include practical skills which depend on numeracy and literacy and are therefore denied to people who are excluded from these basic rights, such as reading signs and dialing telephone numbers.
+Financial literacy, substance abuse prevention, and therapeutic techniques to deal with disabilities such as autism, are also examples.

 Skills for work and life

-Skills for work and life, known as technical and vocational education and training (TVET) is comprising education, training and skills development relating to a wide range of occupational fields, production, services and livelihoods.
+Skills for work and life, known as technical and vocational education and training (TVET) comprises education, training and skills development relating to a wide range of occupational fields, production, services and livelihoods.
 TVET, as part of lifelong learning, can take place at secondary, post-secondary and tertiary levels, and includes work-based learning and continuing training and professional development which may lead to qualifications.
 TVET also includes a wide range of skills development opportunities attuned to national and local contexts.
 Learning to learn and the development of literacy and numeracy skills, transversal skills and citizenship skills are integral components of TVET.

-Parenting: a venue of life skills nourishment
+Acquisition

 Life skills are often taught in the domain of parenting, either indirectly through the observation and experience of the child, or directly with the purpose of teaching a specific skill.
 Parenting itself can be considered as a set of life skills which can be taught or comes natural to a person.
 Educating a person in skills for dealing with pregnancy and parenting can also coincide with additional life skills development for the child and enable the parents to guide their children in adulthood.

 Many life skills programs are offered when traditional family structures and healthy relationships have broken down, whether due to parental lapses, divorce, psychological disorders or due to issues with the children (such as substance abuse or other risky behavior).
-For example, the International Labour Organization is teaching life skills to ex-child laborers and at-risk children in Indonesia to help them avoid and to recover from worst forms of child abuse.
+For example, the International Labour Organization has implemented programs teaching life skills to ex-child laborers and at-risk children in Indonesia to help them avoid and recover from the worst forms of child labour.

+Globally there are various courses being run based on the World Health Organization's list supported by UNFPA.
+In Madhya Pradesh, India, the programme is being run with Government to teach these through Government Schools.
+In Afghanistan, development charity CAFOD supports life skills classes for people without literacy and numeracy skills.